nso89/image-name-cleanup/README.md

 Remove: C:\Users\nso89\Downloads\Captain Kirk
 ```

-If you already have a `source` and `destination` folder with the same name, the count contiues from the number of files in the `destination` folder.
+If you already have a `source` and `destination` folder with the same name, the count continues from the number of files in the `destination` folder.

 5. When completed, if the `source` folder is empty, it's removed.